syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/list-box/selection.md

-> To select all the items in the list box, [`showSelectAll`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.DropDowns.ListBoxSelectionSettings~ShowSelectAll.html) method can also be used.
+N> To select all the items in the list box, [`showSelectAll`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.DropDowns.ListBoxSelectionSettings~ShowSelectAll.html) method can also be used.